vyos/vyos-documentation/docs/services/ipoe-server.rst

 Automatic VLAN creation
 =======================

-To create VLANs per user during runtime, the follwing settings are required on a per interface basis.
+To create VLANs per user during runtime, the following settings are required on a per interface basis.
 VLAN ID and VLAN range can be present in the configuration at the same time.

 .. code-block:: sh